 - Administer statewide modeling contracts.
 Provide quality review for models prepared by the MPOs and Project Development consultants. - Maintain databases that track traffic models, traffic modeling parameters, model use, and archive status.
-Make databases available to users. - Maintain the traffic modeling web page as a tool for users. - Obtain vehicle registration, employment, and travel time data for use in Travel Demand Models.
-Research other data sources available. - Host/Facilitate the Traffic Model Users Group and TransCAD workshop for traffic forecasters and traffic modelers composed of members from government, academia, and the private sector.
+Make databases available to users. - Maintain the traffic modeling web page as a tool for users. - Obtain and use vehicle registration, employment, and travel time data for use in Travel Demand Models.
+Research other data sources available.
+Evaluate benefit/cost of purchased data. - Host/Facilitate the Traffic Model Users Group and TransCAD workshop for traffic forecasters and traffic modelers composed of members from government, academia, and the private sector.

+CHAPTER 13 Traffic Data Forecasting

+Statewide Traffic Models (continued)

-CHAPTER 13 Traffic Data Forecasting Statewide Traffic Models(continued) RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch Forecasting and Modeling Team
+Multimodal Programs Branch Forecasting and Modeling Team

-- Participate in Caliper workshops held at adjacent states, foster a peer exchange with such agencies regarding statewide model and regional models. - Create city, county, multi-county, regional models as needed for Project Development - Conduct studies to better calibrate and validate models.
-Attend peer reviews of large MPO models and coordinate model updates as needed for small MPO models. - Identify areas needing an area-wide model.
-Further standardize the interface and formats used in macro level models.
+- Participate in Caliper workshops held at adjacent states or conduct local workshop as well as foster a peer exchange with such agencies regarding statewide model and regional models. - Create or modify multi-county and regional models as needed for Project Development - Conduct studies to better calibrate and validate models.
+Attend peer reviews of TMA-MPO models and coordinate model updates as needed for small MPO models. - In coordination with Project Development, identify areas needing an area-wide model. - Further standardize the interface and formats used in macro level models. - Create, publish, and email monthly Traffic Model Status Report.
+Update Model milestone dates on Branch Calendar, at least monthly.

-- Project, Corridor, Road User Cost Reports or other traffic forecasts - Monthly Traffic Forecast Status Report - Bi-Monthly Traffic Model Status Report - Monthly review/update of Branch calendar. - District Office coordination regarding models and forecasts - Travel Time Analysis for models - Traffic forecast factors for HPMS - Updated tools for consultants and District (e.g. ESAL Calculator; look-up tables) - Various sized Travel Demand Models such as, but not be limited to the following: - County or highway district area macro models - Corridor and small area micro-simulation models - Continued validation and calibration of new and existing models
+- Project, Corridor, Road User Cost Reports or other traffic forecasts as requested - Monthly Traffic Forecast Status Report - Monthly Traffic Model Status Report - Monthly review/update of Branch calendar. - Project Development coordination regarding models and forecasts - Traffic forecast factors for HPMS - Updated tools for consultants and District (e.g. ESAL Calculator; look-up tables) - Develop, as needed, Travel Demand Models such as: - County or highway district area macro models - Corridor and small area micro-simulation models - Continued validation and calibration of new and existing models

-PERSONNEL \$474,000
+PERSONNEL \$310,500

 OUTSOURCED

-PERSONNEL \$300,000
+PERSONNEL \$400,000

-OTHER \$35,000
+OTHER \$41,000

-TOTAL \$809,000
+TOTAL \$751,500

+CHAPTER 13 Traffic Data Forecasting

+Statewide Traffic Models (continued)

-CHAPTER 13 Traffic Data Forecasting Statewide Traffic Models(continued) RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch Forecasting and Modeling Team
+Multimodal Programs Branch Forecasting and Modeling Team

+- \$200,000 for updates to the Statewide model (outsource) - \$200,000 for updates to Regional Models

-- \$300,000 for County-Wide Traffic models (outsource) - Other - \$25,000 Other Operational Cost For items such as travel, mileage, meeting registration, and membership fees. - \$10,000 VISSIM License for PTV Micro-Simulation Software.
+- \$25,000 Other Operational Cost For items such as travel, mileage, meeting registration, and workshop fees. - \$4,000 VISSIM License for PTV Micro-Simulation Software. - \$12,000 13 Caliper License fees for TransCAD and TransModeler

-CHAPTER 14 Bicycle and Pedestrian Program RESPONSIBLE UNIT Division of Planning Modal Programs Branch
+CHAPTER 14 Bicycle and Pedestrian Program

 The team will coordinate and manage the state's Bicycle and Pedestrian Program within Transportation Cabinet and coordinate associated efforts and work with other Cabinets.
 They will work to expand active transportation opportunities in Kentucky by providing assistance to state and local governments and other groups, as requested.
 This assistance will be in the form of technical advice, development of plans, and coordinating studies.
-The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bicycle and pedestrian programs throughout the state by working with project teams to recommend opportunities for bicycle and pedestrian facilities for proposed and ongoing highway projects.
+The responsibility of the Kentucky Pedestrian and Bicycle Coordinator is to prepare, assist, and promote bike/ped programs throughout the state by working with project teams to recommend opportunities for bike/ped facilities for proposed and ongoing highway projects.
 The Bicycle and Pedestrian Coordinator will also act as secretariat for the Kentucky Bicycle and Bikeway Commission.

-The Bicycle and Pedestrian team will coordinate with the Cabinet for Tourism, Arts and Heritage, the Governor's Office of Local Development, as well as the Cabinet for Health and Family Services to promote pedestrian and bicycle travel within the state.

-The KYTC Office of Local Programs and the Department for Local Government both coordinate programs that support and encourage active transportation.
+The Bicycle and Pedestrian team will coordinate with the Cabinet for Tourism, Arts and Heritage, the Kentucky Department for Local Government, and the Cabinet for Health and Family Services to promote bike/ped travel within the state.
+The KYTC Office of Local Programs and the Kentucky Department for Local Government coordinate programs that support and encourage active transportation.
 The team will coordinate with them, regarding Scenic Byways, Transportation Alternatives, Recreational Trail Programs, and CMAQ programs.